Waveform stability of black hole ringdown with stochastic horizon structure: Conclusion and discussion

 These constraints clarify the interpretation of the horizon stochastic structure within our model.
 The shattering potential employed here serves as an effective field theory parameterization of the geometric variance inherent in the BH microstate ensemble.
 Our results suggest that typical thermal states of the ensemble, characterized by microscopic quenched disorder, remain observationally indistinguishable from the classical GR situation due to the phase cancellation of short-wavelength fluctuations.
 Conversely, significant ringdown deviations can only arise from macroscopically coherent states, such as fuzzball geometries or exotic compact objects characterized by long-range spatial correlations and surface anisotropy.
 In this scenario, the randomness of the potential captures the spatial complexity arising from the non-trivial topology of the underlying coherent structure, providing a phenomenological bridge between fundamental quantum gravity descriptions and macroscopic observables.
+The robustness of this phenomenological picture is further reinforced when considering the temporal evolution of the microstates.
+Any rapid temporal fluctuations would dynamically average out over the wave's interaction timescale, further suppressing the observable response.
+The present quenched treatment therefore serves as a robust conservative upper bound for the impact of zero-mean stochastic structures, leaving the full explicitly time-dependent scattering as an interesting extension.

 Furthermore, the framework proposed in this work offers a new perspective on the search for GW echoes.
 The geometric structures induced by the stochastic potential can be viewed as diffuse scattering centers.
 Unlike the specular reflection expected from a perfectly reflective surface, the random phase delays generated by these fluctuations lead to severe decoherence of echo signals during multiple round trips in the cavity.
 This suggests that for rough or structured horizons, the coherent echo trains may be smeared into indistinguishable broadband noise, potentially explaining the null results in current echo searches within LIGO/Virgo data.
 This highlights the necessity of incorporating phase coherence loss into future waveform templates for exotic compact objects.